theartofeducation/clickup-go/README.md

 The library will fetch a Task by Task ID.

+### Update Task

+The library will update an existing Task.

 ### Mocking

 Full mocks for all features are included to make testing consuming modules easier.